 Meet John Davis, GWAA, AZGA

-John told the Arizona Golf Authority “Ever since high school, when I first reported for my hometown newspaper, I knew I wanted to be a sports journalist because it would keep me “close to the action.”
-So it comes as no surprise, after completing military service as a medical specialist, he spent most of his waking hours in sports venues, and slept in several as well.
+So it comes as no surprise, after completing military service as a medical specialist, JD spent most of his waking hours in sports venues, and slept in several as well.

-John’s sports beats also have included the NFL, NHL, major league baseball and college football and basketball, but he is best known for his golf writing.
-He covered his first major championship in 1979 at Oakland Hills near Detroit and since has penned stories from many more majors and Ryder Cups around the world.
+John’s sports beats have included the NFL, NHL, MLB and NCAA Division I college football and basketball, but he is best known for his golf writing.
+JD covered his first major championship in 1979 at Oakland Hills near Detroit and has continued to pen stories from many more majors and Ryder Cups around the world.

 For 10 years he was the golf writer at the Arizona Republic after covering golf and other sports for the former Phoenix Gazette.
 He has won numerous writing awards and continues to write for the Republic and other newspapers and magazines around the country on a freelance basis.